Alfresco/docs-alfresco/process-automation/latest/model/processes/bpmn.md

 Users and groups can be set from three different sources:

-* **Static** values are a free text field that has no validation against users in the [Identity Service](LINK).
-The text entered will require an exact match to a `username` in the Identity Service for the user task to be correctly assigned at runtime.
+* **Static** values are a free text field that has no validation as to whether a user exists or not.
+The text entered will require an exact match to a `username` in the product environment for the user task to be correctly assigned at runtime.

-* **Identity** allows for users and groups to be searched in the [Identity Service](LINK) and selected for the assignment.
+* **Identity** allows for [users and groups]({% link process-automation/latest/admin/users.md %}) to be searched for and selected for the assignment.
+The users and groups must exist whilst modeling to display in this list.

 * **Expression** allows for an expression using [process variables]({% link process-automation/latest/model/processes/index.md %}#process-variables) to be used to select users and groups for the assignment.
 Expressions can be a simple process variable such as `${userToAssign}` or an expression such as `${userDetails.username}` that uses a process variable of type JSON.
 A JSON editor is provided for creating expressions for assignment, however the editor will only be displayed if there are process variables in the process.